Area of Focus

 Program overview

-Anthropology studies what it means to be human, and how humans make meaning.
-Anthropologists look at people from all angles: how they come to be, what they create, and how they give significance to their lives.
-At the center of the discipline are questions of physical evolution and adaptability, material evidence for past life ways, similarities and differences among past and present peoples, and the political and ethical dilemmas of studying cultures.
+Anthropology focuses on understanding what it means to be human and how humans make meaning.
+Anthropologists study people from all angles: how they come to be, what they create, and how they give significance to their lives.
+At the center of the discipline are questions of physical evolution and adaptability, material evidence for past lifeways, similarities and differences among past and present peoples, and the political and ethical dilemmas of studying cultures.
 Anthropology is a rich and integrative discipline that prepares students to live and work effectively in a diverse and increasingly interconnected world.

 ucsc